flectra-hq/flectra/doc/reference/testing.rst

         assert.strictEqual(result, 2, "should properly evaluate modulo operator");
     });

-The main way to run the test suite is to have a running Odoo server, then navigate a web browser to ``/web/tests``.
+The main way to run the test suite is to have a running Flectra server, then navigate a web browser to ``/web/tests``.
 The test suite will then be executed by the web browser Javascript engine.